CMPUT496/ExperimentalAnalysis/README.md

 Example run: `python main.py 0 logfile.log configs_base.in 0.1 100000`

 ###Running with lil'UCB
-To run an experiment with lil`UCB we need...
+To run an experiment with lil'UCB we need `$alg = 1`, and it takes no extra parameters.

+Example run: `python main.py 1 logfile.log config_base.in`

 ###Running with sequential halving
 To run an experiment with sequential halving we need `$alg = 2`, for our experiments we ran egreedy with the following extra parameters: `100000`, which uses an arm pull budget of 100000 pulls.